Tiyo98/b-side-cuecollection/jellymechanics.md

  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/jellyregrab.webp)
  \
  You can buffer dash before releasing grab to make the regrab a bit easier.
  \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/jellythrowdelay.webp)
  \
- There is a certain period after grabbing a jelly where you can't throw it.
+ There is also a certain period after grabbing a jelly where you can't throw it.
 This is only useful in 2 places but it's very good to know.

 ----
 ## Backboosts